Sky leads FTSE down after costly TV soccer rights auction, BT gains

 Africa-focused oil and gas explorer Tullow Oil fell 3.2 percent after reporting a $2 billion pre-tax loss, its first in 15 years.

-Tullow also scrapped its final dividend payment, a high profile casualty of the slump in the price of oil as other firms seek to protect their payouts.
+Tullow also scrapped its final dividend payment in the face of a slump in the price of oil.

-Another standout gainer was Reckitt Benckiser Group, whose shares rose 3.3 percent to touch a record high after the British consumer goods maker said it was launching a new cost-savings programme, noting that 2015 would be similar to last year.
+Another standout gainer was Reckitt Benckiser Group, whose shares rose 4.3 percent after the British consumer goods maker said it was launching a new cost-savings programme, noting that 2015 would be similar to last year.

-Outside the blue-chips, British data centre provider Telecity Group rose 13.1 percent after it said it had reached a non-binding, all-share merger agreement with New York-listed Interxion to help both tap growing client demand to use “cloud” technology.
-(Editing by Toby Chopra)
+Outside the blue-chips, British data centre provider Telecity Group rose 16.7 percent after it said it had reached a non-binding, all-share merger agreement with New York-listed Interxion to help both tap growing client demand to use “cloud” technology.
+(Editing by Louise Ireland)